rm-hull/wireframes/README.md

 CAD system - I'm pretty sure that AutoCAD could already do this (and much quicker too), but where I would really like to go with this is:

-* Build up a robust and idiomatic Clojure API for generating shapes
+* build up a robust and idiomatic Clojure API for generating shapes
-* A wide variety of output renderers - potentially even a GLSL cross-compiler and certainly a gcode output formatter suitable for 3D printers
+* implement a wide variety of output renderers - potentially even a GLSL cross-compiler and certainly a gcode output formatter suitable for 3D printers
-* 100% compatibility with ClojureScript
+* maintain 100% compatibility with ClojureScript

+As this is a *software* renderer, please don't expect OpenGL levels of performance (or until WebGL and OpenGL renderers have been written).

 A variety of (in-progress) generated wireframe and solid shapes can be found in the [gallery](https://github.com/rm-hull/wireframes/blob/master/GALLERY.md).